opattison/olivermakes/_posts/2016-10-24-mapbox-outdoorsy.md

 ---

 I am designing a better basemap for travelogues and photo sharing.
-My goal is to make a web map less like a road atlas, but instead a topographical guide: with places and names as reference points rather than featured items.
+My goal is to make a web map less like a road atlas, but instead more like a topographical guide: with places and names as reference points rather than as featured locations.
 Its tentative name is “outdoorsy”.

 I started out in Mapbox Studio with the [Outdoors](https://www.mapbox.com/blog/outdoors-design/) design, which has extensive topographical features and pleasant treatment of parks, outdoor activities, and points of interest.
 One specific goal I had was to separate gray urban areas from greener areas using OpenStreetMap data, as Stamen Design did with their [terrain map](http://maps.stamen.com/terrain/#12/37.7706/-122.3782).